 2. What Is Premise Liability and Does It Affect Me?

 There are many common legal myths surrounding premise liability — laws that determine property owners’ liability if someone experiences an injury on their property.
 One often-repeated urban legend involves a burglar who sued because he fell through the skylight of the house he was robbing.
 In reality, the reason the injured person was on the property factors heavily into the outcomes of these cases.

 People conducting any business or transactions on a property, including customers and renting tenants, have the broadest legal protections.
 The property owner has a duty to actively make sure the premises are safe for these people.

 A business may face a lawsuit if, for example, a patron slips and falls because of an unmarked puddle from mopping.
 To mitigate this risk, the business owner should put up signs and remove any potential safety hazards.
-If you suffered an injury at a business that didn’t take precautions to protect its customers, you may want to sue the business for medical bills and other damages.
+If you suffered an injury at a business that didn’t take precautions to protect its customers, you may want to reach out to an experienced Phoenix premises liability attorney to seek a legal claim against the business for medical bills and other damages.

 Despite what common legal myths may say, guests in a person’s home have legal protections as well, but these protections are slightly more limited.
 A homeowner could be liable for a guest’s injuries if there is a hazard on the property that the homeowner knew about, didn’t fix or warn their guest about, and that isn’t visible to a reasonably observant person.
 Otherwise, the guest is often viewed as responsible for their own safety.

 Anyone who enters the property without the owner’s knowledge or permission is a trespasser and receives little legal protection.
 A person doesn’t generally have any responsibility to make sure their home is safe for trespassers or roof-traversing burglars.